-Jesus Christ meets the qualifications to be mediator and high priest to His people.
+Jesus Christ meets the qualifications to be the Mediator and High Priest to His people.
 Someone may be qualified for a position without actually having the authority to hold it.
 Qualification is a prerequisite, but there must be an appointment to the office if the work is to be acceptable and binding.
-Hebrews 5:4-6 teaches that Jesus is not only qualified to be high priest but that God has also appointed Him to this office.
+Hebrews 5:4-6 teaches that Jesus is not only qualified to be High Priest, but that God has also appointed Him to this office.

-This matter of appointment is important for two reasons: the first is that it determines the way the office is carried out.
-Verses 4 and 5 make this point, “And no one takes this honor for himself, but only when called by God, just as Aaron was.
-So also Christ did not exalt himself to be made a high priest, but was appointed by him who said to him, “You are my Son, today I have begotten you” A true priest is not one who has acted to elevate himself in the eyes of men or God.
+This matter of appointment is vital for two reasons: the first is that it determines the way the office is carried out.
+Verses 4 and 5 make this point: “And no one takes this honor for himself, but only when called by God, just as Aaron was.
+So also, Christ did not exalt himself to be made a high priest, but was appointed by him who said to him, “You are my Son, today I have begotten you.”
+A true priest is not one who has acted to elevate himself in the eyes of men or God.
 A true priest is motivated solely by a desire to honor God and serve men, without concern for personal advancement.

-The writer of Hebrews has long been discussing the matter of believers’ perseverance.
-He compares his reader’s situation to Israel’s in the desert, when many fell away through disobedience, unbelief and rebellion.
+The writer of Hebrews has long ago explained the matter of believers’ perseverance.
+He compares his reader’s situation to Israel’s in the desert, when many fell away through disobedience, unbelief, and rebellion.
 This ought to cause God’s people to ask, “How will I fare in the years ahead?
 Will I persevere through my own struggles and temptations?”

 The High Priestly Ministry of Jesus Assures Us